Household Hazardous Waste

 9091690_0

-Gasoline and diesel can be brought in for free to the transfer station under our Household Hazardous Waste (HHW) for disposal.
-The gas or diesel containers must be left behind.
+Gasoline and diesel can be disposed of for free at the transfer station under Household Hazardous Waste (HHW).
+Maximum 5 gallon container size.
+Containers must be left behind.

 Propane Tanks (Large & Small)